-The physical device view is useful for determining the physical location of your RDX media, since logical library views can differ.
-You can also use the physical device view to force-eject RDX media, erase RDX media, and clone data from one RDX media to another.
+The Physical Device view is useful for determining the physical location of your RDX cartridges, since logical library views can differ.
+You can also use the Physical Device view to force-eject, erase, and clone data from one RDX cartridge to another.

 - Viewing Physical Device Properties

-- Ejecting RDX Media
+- Ejecting RDX Cartridges

-- Reformatting RDX Media
+- Reformatting RDX Cartridges

 - Cloning Data